cloud-ed/CloudedClicker/README.md

 - ⚙️ **Adjustable Click Interval** — Set how fast it clicks (in milliseconds).
 - 🎥 **Record + Playback Mouse Actions** — Automate more complex or repetitive motion with ease.
 - 🔁 **Mode Switching** — Instantly switch between autoclicker mode and recording mode with one button.
+- 🔑 **Custom Keybinds** — Set your own hotkeys for recording, playback, and clicking actions, making it easy to control the tool the way you want.
 - 🎛️ **Clean and Minimal UI** — Lightweight, no fluff.
 Just click, set, go.

 ---